-determination and send it to the complainant, the respondent and the committee.
+Where the charge is sustained, the Executive Dean or designee shall make a final determination as to the action to be taken and give to the complainant, the respondent and the committee written notice of it.
+If the charge is not sustained, the Executive Dean or designee shall render a written decision detailing the compelling reasons for the determination and send it to the complainant, the respondent and the committee.
 If the Executive Dean or designee decides that there is need for further investigation, then the committee shall be so notified, in writing, that it must continue its investigation, in a timely manner, until a final decision can be rendered by the Executive Dean or designee.
-A copy of the Executive Dean or designee's determination shall be forwarded to the Office of the Compliance Officer, where it shall be maintained in a confidential file.
+A copy of the Executive Dean or designee's determination shall be forwarded to the Office of Human Resources, where it shall be maintained in a confidential file.

-If either the complainant or the respondent chooses to appeal the Executive Dean or designee's determination, he or she shall have five (5) days from receipt of the determination in which to submit a written appeal of the determination to the President.7 A copy of the written appeal shall be forwarded to the Office of the Compliance Officer, where it shall be maintained in a confidential file.
+If either the complainant or the respondent chooses to appeal the Executive Dean or designee's determination, he or she shall have five (5) days from receipt of the determination in which to submit a written appeal of the determination to the President.7 A copy of the written appeal shall be forwarded to the Office of Human Resources, where it shall be maintained in a confidential file.